au-ts/libmicrokitco/README.md

 A handle is an integer that is allocated in FIFO order.
 The first cothread created in a PD is guaranteed to have a handle number 1.

+When `client_entry` returns, the cothread handle will be released back into the cothreads pool.

 ##### Arguments
 - `client_entry` points to your cothread's entrypoint function of the form `void (*)(void)`.
 - `private_arg` an argument into the newly spawned cothread that can later be retrieved within it's context with `my_arg()`.